larascremin/larascremin/README.md

 ### Hello World, I am Lara...

-I am an Information Technology student, developer, and entrepreneur passionate about the digital realm.<br> Always on the move, I am constantly seeking new opportunities and striving for excellence.
-And I love starting new projects : )
+I am an Information Technology student, developer, and entrepreneur passionate about the digital realm.<br> Constantly driven by curiosity and innovation, I’m always looking for new opportunities to grow, learn, and excel.
+I thrive in dynamic environments and I love starting new projects : )

 <br>

-🔎 ABOUT ME:
+🍄 ABOUT ME:

 - Founding a Startup;
 - Bachelor in Information Systems;